sonots/embulk-filter-timestamp_format/README.md

 ## Nano Resolution

 JRuby parser has micro second resolution.
-Java (Joda-Time) parser has milli second resolution (although Java8's DateTimeFormatter supports nano second resolution)
+Java (Joda-Time) parser has milli second resolution.

 Nano second resolution is partially supported by this plugin itself.
 Use parser format `nnnnnnnnn` for Java parser as